Mohamad-shosha/Design-Pattern/README.md

-# Singleton Pattern in Java
+# Design Pattern in Java

 The **Singleton Pattern** is a design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 This pattern is particularly useful when exactly one instance of a class is required to coordinate actions across the system or to manage resources efficiently.